MickeyKay/.dotfiles/README.md

 dotfiles were an easy way to get into bash customization, and then to jump ship to zsh a bit later.
 A decent amount of the code in these dotfiles stem or are inspired from Ryan's original project.

+## Mickey's Todo's

+* Add completion for:
+	- delb (branches)
+* Create automation for all things I currently need to install manually including:
+	- xcode command line
+	- homebrew
+	- zsh
+	- git-completions script (is this even needed?)